timigod/api_doc/source/protocol/drone_charging.html.md

       <code class="field">droneport_protection_level</code>
       <div class="type">optional</div>
     </td>
     <td>Charging stations may also provide protection services for drones.
 This parameter specifies the level of protection given to a drone.
-See the full table of options <a href="#drone-protection-level">here</a>.</td>
+See possible codes under <a href="#drone-protection-level">Drone Protection Level</a>.</td>
   </tr>
   <tr>
     <td>